Map Employee Certifications to Skills

 For example, you’ve determined that any marketing professional in your company will need to get an AMA Certification to understand the intricacies of marketing.
 To make better use of that understanding, they will need multiple Google and HubSpot certifications.
 Therefore, you’ve mapped out the path a marketing professional would have to take to improve their proficiency level.
 Again, this should all match your career architecture to objectively map to the proficiency levels of each role in your company.
 This helps measure and assess skills objectively, while removing bias along the way.

-Mapping Out Employee Skills to Determine Proficiency Level
+Map Employee Certifications to Skills to Determine Proficiency Level

 While assigning values to certifications and courses can be a different process for each organization, doing so will ensure you have an accurate idea of each employee’s proficiency level.
 By utilizing your career architecture for each role as a framework will help yield the best results.